Black Bean Burger Recipe and Veggie Burger Review

 Simple Black Bean Burger Recipe

-Of course, if you make your own veggie burgers, you are using whole food ingredients only and that can drastically improve the nutritional profile and usually, the flavor.
+Making your own recipe will keep whole food ingredients in your veggie burger that can drastically improve the nutritional profile and even the flavor.
 Try this simple and quick recipe at home.

 I recommend using organic black beans, such as those from Eden Organic.
 Salt is not added to these beans, which keeps the sodium in check at just 15mg per a half cup serving (rinsing the beans will reduce this amount even more).
 Another benefit of Eden Organic beans and their other canned products is that their can lining is BPA-free.